aws-samples/mlops-multi-account-terraform/README.md

 ## Introduction

 As enterprise businesses embrace Machine Learning (ML) across their organisations, manual workflows for building, training, and deploying ML models tend to become bottlenecks to innovation.
-To overcome this, enterprises needs to shape a clear operating model defining how multiple personas, such as Data Scientists, Data Engineers, ML Engineers, IT, and Business stakeholders, should collaborate and interact, how to separate the concerns, responsibilities and skills, and how to leverage AWS services optimally.
+To overcome this, enterprises need to shape a clear operating model defining how multiple personas, such as Data Scientists, Data Engineers, ML Engineers, IT, and Business stakeholders, should collaborate and interact, how to separate the concerns, responsibilities and skills, and how to leverage AWS services optimally.
 This combination of ML and Operations, so-called MLOps, is helping companies streamline their end-to-end ML lifecycle and boost productivity of data scientists while maintaining high model accuracy and enhancing security and compliance.

 ## High level architecture

-In this repository, we show how to use **Terraform** with **GitHub and GitHub Actions** to build a baseline infratsturcture for secure MLOps.
+In this repository, we show how to use **Terraform** with **GitHub and GitHub Actions** to build a baseline infrastructure for secure MLOps.
 The solution can be broken down into three parts:

 **Base Infrastructure**